Akash22-11/pragati/README.md

 ---

-# Frontend
+# 🌐 Frontend Setup

-The frontend is a static application.
+The frontend is a static HTML/CSS/JavaScript application.

 ```bash
 cd frontend